 Qeysarieh bazaar, also known as Grand Bazaar and Soltani bazaar, was one of the greatest trading centers in the Safavid era.
 It is located on the north side of Naqsh-e Jahan square and connects to Atigh Square.
 There are some historical and religious buildings in the bazaar, and also, many stunning paintings on the ceiling of the entrance.

 Chahar Bagh School

-Chahar Bagh School is the last architectural masterpiece built in the Safavid era.
+Chahar Bagh School is one of the architectural masterpiece of Safavid era.
 It was a theological and clerical school in a huge complex including Caravanserai (Now it is Abbasi Hotel) and Bazaar (Now it is Bazaar-e Honar).
-The building is decorated with bright yellow bricks, gold and silver façade, and astonishing tile-works.
+The building decorated with bright yellow bricks, gold and silver façade, and astonishing tile-works.

 Isfahan Music Museum

-Isfahan music museum is the first private museum of Iran that was set up in the Jolfa quarter by two passionate Iranian musicians.
+Isfahan music museum is the first private museum of Iran that two passionate Iranian musicians set it up in the Jolfa quarter.
 It is a perfect place to get familiar with almost 300 kinds of Iranian traditional musical instruments.
 Visiting this museum is accompanied by the performance of a traditional piece and Persian poems.

 These 15 attractions are the most well-known ones; however Isfahan has yet more to explore such as Atashgah (Fire Temple), Abbasi Hotel, Hamam-e Ali Gholi Agha, Flower Garden, Nazhvan Park, Isfahan Seashell museum, Isfahan Aquarium.